 Stability ball push-ups.
 Roll out on a stability ball until only your upper feet and your shins are on the ball.
 Lower yourself down to do a regular push-up.
 Do this 10 times.

 Your legs need to support your body as you swell.
 The following exercises will build leg strength and endurance.

 One-leg torso rotations.
 Stand on one leg.
 Bend your knee, hips pushed back.
-With your arms outstretched in front of you, slowly turn your body from side to side while maintaining balance.
+With your arms outstretched in front of you, slowly turn your body from side to side while maintaining balance Surf for a connection.
 Add a medicine ball to your grip or stand on a BOSU for an additional challenge.
 Repeat 5-10 times on each leg.

 Squats.
 This will work your core and your legs.
 Do as many as you can within 20 seconds, make sure you keep the right shape.
 Repeat this 3 times.

 Lunges.
 Do 30.
 Do ten lungs, then take ten regular steps, then ten lungs again until you get to 30.

 There is no stopping for a break when you are in the water.
 Either they’re on your board, navigating a wave, or you’re down in the water, trying to avoid being pushed under surfing wet suits.
 Endurance is the key to staying afloat and moving, even when you don’t want to.

 Jump rope intervals.
 Jump rope at a moderate pace for 3-5 minutes.
 Kick it up a notch and jump as fast as possible for 30-60 seconds.
 Then back down to moderate jumping.
 Repeat the intervals 5-10 times or as much as you can stand.